sneakaway-studio/SneakawayUtilities/README.md

 ## About

-This project uses the "linked submodule" method to share code across multiple Unity projects...
+This "utilities" project uses the "linked submodule" method to share code across multiple Unity projects...

-- In its own Unity project, so we can write tests
+- It lives in its own Unity project, so we can write tests
-- Its own Git repo so code can be edited / pushed back to origin
+- It has own Git repo so code can be edited / pushed back to origin
-- Only `Assets/` folder is symlinked so no Unity project / Git submodule issues (submodule duplicates in Github Desktop).
-Refer to these tutorials for details: [Method for Working with Shared Code with Unity and Git](https://prime31.github.io/A-Method-for-Working-with-Shared-Code-with-Unity-and-Git/) and [Git-submodules in Unity](https://cschnack.de/blog/2019/gitsubm/)
+- When used in other Unity projects only the `Assets/` folder is symlinked so it will not cause Unity project / Git submodule issues (submodule duplicates in Github Desktop).
+More details: [Method for Working with Shared Code with Unity and Git](https://prime31.github.io/A-Method-for-Working-with-Shared-Code-with-Unity-and-Git/) and [Git-submodules in Unity](https://cschnack.de/blog/2019/gitsubm/)
+- Everything should be "namespaced" so protected from pollution

 ```cs
 // structure of "<Category>Tools" where static methods live